ikomachi226/mysql-heatwave-workshop_jp/Lab7.md

 ORDER BY l_returnflag , l_linestatus;
 ```

-This time execution time should be about 0.2-0.5s!!
+- This time execution time should be about 0.2-0.5s!!

 Exit from MySQL Shell:
 ```
 \exit
 ```

+### **Step 7.4:**
-_**7.5 -**_ Now that you have understood how HeatWave offloading works and which performance gain it can give, it is time to run some batch execution.
+- Now that you have understood how HeatWave offloading works and which performance gain it can give, it is time to run some batch execution.

 We will run the script tpch_queries_mysql.sql to execute some queries without using HeatWave.
 Then, we will run the script tpch_queries_rapid.sql to execute the same queries using HeatWave.